 The quickest way is to click on the "Enroll" tab above.

 What happens after my child joins?

-Once you have paid and completed our member data form, an automated, short series of emails will start to come to you to help your child get ready for the club.
-A member handbook will be provided by mail or at the first meeting, and your child will be added to the club schedule which we will send a link to.
+Once you have completed our member registration packet, an automated, short series of emails will start to come to you to help your child get ready for the club.
+A member handbook will be provided at the first meeting, and your child will be added to the club schedule.

 If you have any questions or concerns, please call or text us at 619-452-0732, or email firstname.lastname@example.org.